• Skip to primary navigation

 • Salt

-• Ginger: Or use ¼ teaspoon of ground ginger powder.
+• Ginger: ¼ teaspoon ground ginger also works.

 Note: Asian ingredients are typically available at most Asian grocery stores, or check online.